lt-www/www-ltr/data/md/press.md

 - Lucie Thorne [Biography][28] (pdf)

+* * * * *

-### Fall To Rise by LOVE OVER GOLD (Lucie Thorne & Pieta Brown)
+### Fall To Rise by [LOVE OVER GOLD][29] (Lucie Thorne & Pieta Brown)

 "Warm, rich, intimate.
 Their combination takes them somewhere neither has been before.
 A triumphant alliance." **_Rhythms Magazine_**

 "Rooted deep within the spacious confines of Americana, it's an album which is a stark as it is beguiling, the vocal harmonies conjured up by the duo magical and haunting.
 This is a gem." **** **_Rolling Stone Magazine_**

-"Listening to Fall To Rise is like hearing two souls occupy the same space" **_The Total Scene, Chicago_**
+"Listening to _Fall To Rise_ is like hearing two souls occupy the same space" **_The Total Scene, Chicago_**

 "Locates a mood between early Cowboy Junkies and Neil Young at his gentlest.
-Thereâs a hint of Joni Mitchell in Thorne's voice.
+There's a hint of Joni Mitchell in Thorne's voice.
 Both voices combine beautifully... swooning above the low rumble of an electric guitar" **_Uncut Magazine, UK_**

 "This is an exquisitely fragile piece of work.
 There's an easy chemistry in their voices, Thorne's deep and mournful, Brown's a sweeter, higher counterpoint.
 A country roots gem with sumptuous harmonies... where guitars and voices effortlessly intertwine.
 Intimate, ethereal... irresistible" **** **_The Weekend Australian_**

 "...two angelic voices that harmonize beautifully.
 This is an album for lovers." **_Alternative Media Group_**

 "Brown's voice is light and just hinting at crumbling; Thorne's is lower and thicker in flow.
 In this low-lit room their voices speak to each other.
-The songs walk between country, folk and bluesâ¦ picking up both a low level spirituality and a clear frankness of humanity." **_Sydney Morning Herald_**
+The songs walk between country, folk and blues; picking up both a low level spirituality and a clear frankness of humanity." **_Sydney Morning Herald_**

 "Teaming up with Australian singer Lucie Thorne, it's like Brown has found her long-lost sister to complete a musical circle.
 The softness of the way each approaches a song makes a quiet power come alive, and captures all that is good in vocal collaborations.
-An inspired creation."
-The Morton Report
+An inspired creation." **_The Morton Report_**

 * * * * *